BreloomBoom/automating-inductiveness/ivy_notes.md

 6. IVy expresses everything in first order logic so arithmetic cannot be defined.
 Thresholds for broadcast protocols were worked out through properties about intersection.

 SWISS Problems:
-- The language is either 1.5 or 1.6 so keywords such as `require` are not allowed
+- The language is 1.5 so keywords such as `require` are not allowed
+- The only allowed types are uninterpreted, bool and function sorts (no interpreted sorts)